The Child Dreamer

 That man.
 Lorcan.
 He promised to show me how they handled demons.
 Although I didn’t trust him, he was the first person who had ever praised me for the work I did.
 He seemed to be the only one who understood that what I was doing was a good thing.
 If anything, I wanted to find out if he was telling the truth.

-The tribe was too busy preparing food for the evening when I made my way to the forest.
-Catori was with the Medicine Mas as they were watching the food be prepared.
+Through the blurred vision of the Veil, Catori was with the Medicine Man as they were watching the food be prepared.
 Against her neck laid the piece of amber.
 Her fingers twisted as she continued to fiddle with it.
 Tempted as I may have been with their conversation, there were more pressing matters for this night.

 Just as he had promised, Lorcan and Kieran stood only a mile from the village, waiting for me.
 Lorcan was scolding the boy for something, but I couldn’t hear it.
-The moment they became aware of my approach, their expressions changed and the forest rang silent.
+The moment I stepped through the Veil and back into the Land of the Dead, they became aware of my approach.
+Quickly their expressions softened, shifting to false smiles and comfort as the forest rang silent.
 Kieran glanced towards me with a false smile, while Lorcan beamed.

 “So good to see you, son,” he said as he held a small lantern up to get a better look at me.

 My approach slowed as something began to feel off.
-A small tugging sensation suddenly began, and the source was Lorcan.
+A strange sensation of being pulled forward tugged at my soul and it wasn’t long before I realized the source was coming from Lorcan.
 “What are you doing?”

-For a moment, Lorcan’s eyes were perplexed as his eyebrows drew down towards his nose.
+For a moment, his expression reflected his confusion.
 But soon clarity hit him.
 “Ah, I know what you’re feeling.
 It is all right.
 I won’t let you get absorbed.
 Kieran here has had enough practice around it to know it’s possible to avoid.”

-From his satchel, he pulled out a small blue ᛟᚱᛒ.
+From his satchel, he pulled out a small blue orb.
 The glow surrounding it cause a strange sense of calm to surround me.
-Like a moth to a ᚠᛚᚨᛗᛖ, my feet began to guide me closer towards the object.
+Like a moth to a flame, my feet began to guide me closer towards the object.
 As my hand reached to touch it, Kieran quickly ran in front to slap my hand away.

 Before I could scold him for even touching me, he flinched back.
-“It will kill you.
-You cannot touch it.”
+“We will die.”

 Lorcan eyed him carefully but made no move to punish him.
 Instead, he turned his gaze upon me again.
-“With this, we can collect the lost ᛋᛟᚢᛚᛋ of the ᚠᚨᛞᛖ.
+“With this, we can collect the lost souls of the Fade.
 I’ve already collected plenty from around here so Kieran can show you what needs to be done.”
 He paused for a second before continuing, “Would you mind taking us to the demon door in this area?”

-The ᛟᚱᛒ continued to hold my attention and I barely registered Lorcan’s question.
+The orb continued to hold my attention and I barely registered Lorcan’s question.
 That is, until he cleared his throat.
 “Uh, yes.
-Follow me,” I said.
+Follow me,” I stuttered.

 Ripping my eyes away, I turned for them to follow.
 “What exactly is that used for?”